IVCAD Suite Modeling

 - Multifunction chip models that can be parameterized for different conditions, such as a tunable filters, step attenuators, phase shifters, or any other parametric circuits;

-- Antenna models that can be composed into an SnP file to represent the coupling effects of the antenna elements and the associated far-field data provided by CST Studio Suite.
+- Antenna models that can be composed into an SNP file to represent the coupling effects of the antenna elements and the associated far-field data provided by CST Studio Suite.

 Also Discover